palosaari/fablab/docs/assignments/week08.md

 I decided to test the temperature sensors with a small snippet of code.
 For code development, I used Arduino where I installed ESP32 support with the Board Manager at: [https://dl.espressif.com/dl/package_esp32_index.json](https://dl.espressif.com/dl/package_esp32_index.json).

+From Arduino IDE I selected board:
+Tools -> Board -> ESP32 Arduino -> ESP32 Dev Module

 For the DHT11 sensor, many libraries were found in the Arduino Library Manager, from which I installed the ["DHT sensor library for ESPx"](https://www.arduino.cc/reference/en/libraries/dht-sensor-library-for-espx/).

 I quickly tested the operation of the sensor with an example program coming with the library and it worked right away.

 However, I still had that another sensor circuit based on NTC thermistor so I started to study the operation of the ADC converter.
 I read the values ​​of the ADC converter from the microcontroller with the analogRead() function and examined them.
-The values ​​returned by the function changed when I heated the resistor with my finger, so it worked more or less, although the read values ​​seemed to be a little lower than expected.
+The values ​​returned by the function changed when I heated the thermistor with my finger, so it worked more or less, although the read values ​​seemed to be a little lower than expected.
 I assumed that the ADC converter returns values ​​0-4095 (12-bit resolution) linearly depending on the voltage 0-3.3V connected to the pin.
 After researching for a while, I realized that there are quite a few configurable things in the ESP32 ADC converter, of which the analogSetAttenuation() function seemed to be quite significant.
 I connected the adjustable voltage source to the ADC converter and tested using different voltages what kind of values ADC returns.
 I measured the following maximum possible voltages for each attenuation configuration.

 |analogSetAttenuation()|max voltage measured|
 |||